spotinst/help/src/docs/ocean/tutorials/migrate-workload-via-ui.md

 ## Step 1: Get Started with Workload Migration

-After you have successfully completed creating your Ocean cluster, click the plus sign (Workload Migration) under Nodes managed by Ocean.
+After you have successfully completed creating your Ocean cluster, click the plus sign under Nodes managed by Ocean.

 <img src="/ocean/_media/migrate-workload-ui.png" />